vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_client.md

 - You are running vCenter Server 6.5.0d or later.
 The vSphere Integrated Containers view does not function with earlier versions of vCenter Server 6.5.0.
 - You installed the HTML5 plug-in for vSphere Integrated Containers.
 - Make sure that your virtual infrastructure meets the requirements for VCH deployment.
 For information about virtual infrastructure requirements, see [Deployment Prerequisites for vSphere Integrated Containers](vic_installation_prereqs.md).

+    **IMPORTANT**: Pay particular attention to the [Networking Requirements for VCH Deployment](vic_installation_prereqs.md#vchnetworkreqs).
 - Make sure that the correct ports are open on all ESXi hosts.
 For information about how to open ports on ESXi hosts, see [Open the Required Ports on ESXi Hosts](open_ports_on_hosts.md).

 **Procedure**